DigEngInfra/DigEngInfra.github.io/Blog/Intro.md

 Hello, welcome to my blog and my first post.
 Thank you for taking the time to read about my journey.
 Hopefully you'll learn something amongst what may be many many rants!

+### Aug 2000 to March 2008

 When I first started the architectural side of the business we were still using Drawing Boards and although we had 4 PCs in the office, only one was connected to the internet!

 During my time with Baker Barnett I learnt a great deal, mainly due to the varied work they did.
 Very rarely were two consecutive days the same.
 One day out surveying a field for a pipeline with a Total Station, the next going to see my latest design come to life on a construction site.
 I believe this set me up for success as a BIM coordinator/Digital Lead as it gave me the knowledge and experience of multiple aspects of AEC.

-However, my time at Baker Barnett had to come to a end and in 2008 I decided I wanted to further my education and career, I joined Scott Wilson Limited, at their local Chesterfield office.
+However, my time at Baker Barnett had to come to a end and in 2008 I decided I wanted to further my education and career.

+### March 2008 to Present

+#### Scott Wilson Era

+I joined Scott Wilson Limited, at their local Chesterfield office.
 I was very lucky and joined the fantastic Major Roads Team, working at the time on the M1 J10 to 13 widening scheme.
 Scott Wilson sponsored me through a BEng (Hons) degree in Civil Engineering at Derby University, where I also achieved membership of the ICE and Technician Membership of the Engineering Council.

 I quickly made my thoughts known on the relatively new "BIM" way of working.
 Making as many people as I could listen to the benefits of BS1192:2007.
 It might have not gone down well and I was (and to this day, still am) told that is 'not how we work.'
 I pushed for greater use of tools and techniques to help improve the efficiency of our designs and ways that made information more accessible to decision makers.

 I was also part of some initial development of Lean applications, learning about Six Sigma and other techniques.
 Kanban boards are one thing that has stuck with me and I still use to this day.
 Mainly using Microsoft Planner as my go to tool.
 Especially with its integration to Microsoft Teams, which I was lucky enough to start using in 2018, so by the time the pandemic hit it was already a key part of my work life.

+#### URS Era

 It wasn't until 2010 when I started work on HS2 that I really found a team, backed up by a forward thinking client, that was pushing the boundaries of Digital and really embraced BIM.
 Principles of HS2 was not just to create a legacy of new Infrastructure for the country (we can debate the need for HS2 another time) but to leave a legacy on the construction industry and foster innovation in Digital and Sustainability.

 For the next 8 years I worked on HS2 projects, learning new software and techniques.
 Such as, ProjectWise, PowerInRoads, OpenRoads Designer and improved my knowledge of Civil3D.
 It drove a passion I had for learning and keeping upto date with the latest technology.